 GTP is the transfer of experiences from the virtual to the physical world that can manifest as altered sensorial perceptions, sensations, automatic mental processes, behaviours and actions with video game content.

 Research on GTP pays attention not only to sensory perceptions with game content but also to cognition and behaviours deliberatively initiated by gamers.
 This is done to establish differences between voluntary/self-generated phenomena and involuntary phenomena/non-self-generated (e.g., using slang from video games for amusement vs. saying something involuntary with game contents).
 GTP also establishes the differences between endogenous and exogenous phenomena (e.g., seeing images with closed eyes, hearing sounds in the head vs. seeing images with open eyes and hearing sounds coming from objects associated with the game or nowhere) since research suggests that the psychological and potential risks of GTP depend thereupon.

-GTP take into account all human senses (e.g., sight, hearing, touch).
-They can manifest in a single sensory modality, or across several sensory modalities (e.g., seeing video game elements while hearing the music of the game).
+GTP consider all human senses (e.g., sight, hearing, touch).
+GTP can manifest in a single sensory modality, or across several sensory modalities (e.g., seeing video game elements while hearing the music of the game).
 Altered sensorial perceptions have been reported triggered by game-related objects, words or music.

-Research on GTP is concerned about the video games’ structural characteristics, in-game phenomena, in-game behaviours/activities, and the interaction/manipulation of hardware (e.g., keyboard, gamepads).
+Research on GTP takes into account the video games’ structural characteristics, in-game phenomena (e.g., immersion, embodiment), in-game behaviours/activities, and the interaction/manipulation of hardware (e.g., keyboard, gamepads).

-A multimodal and eclectic framework is used to explain and understand the GTP experiences, but cognitive and behavioural psychology is mainly used to explain the gamers’ experiences.
+A multimodal and eclectic framework is used to explain and understand the GTP experiences, and cognitive and behavioural psychology is mainly used to explain the gamers’ experiences.